jsspen/listeners-friend/README.md

 A simple, interactive program that converts input text to a Spotify playlist.

 _**Why?**_ When exploring new music I've always preferred listening to albums rather than "top" tracks or algorithmically generated playlists.
-The problem is that building playlists manually, say from a list like [this](https://rateyourmusic.com/list/funks/the_wires_100_most_important_records_ever_made/), is a lot of copy-paste-searching and click-n-dragging, so I built this to make the process faster and easier.
+The problem is that building playlists manually, say from a list like [this](https://rateyourmusic.com/list/funks/the_wires_100_most_important_records_ever_made/), takes a lot of copy-paste-searching and click-n-dragging, so I built this to make the process faster and easier.

 _The current version is designed for album titles as input._

 ---

-[TOC]

 ## Getting Started